Planetary Boundaries We Need to Respect

 4. Biogeochemical Flows: This refers to the cycles of substances like phosphorus and nitrogen, which are critical for life.
 Disrupting these cycles can cause various problems, from water pollution to the creation of ‘dead zones’ in bodies of water.

-5. Atmospheric Aerosol Loading: Aerosols influence climate and can also negatively affect health.
-These come from both natural and human-made sources.
+5. Atmospheric Aerosol Loading: Aerosols, which come from both natural and human-made sources, influence climate and can also negatively affect health.
 High concentrations can lead to respiratory problems in humans and animals.

 6. Freshwater Use: Overusing freshwater resources can lead to water shortages, desertification, and changes to the Earth’s climate systems.

 7. Land System Change: This boundary refers to land conversion for agriculture or urbanization.
-Large-scale deforestation is ongoing and is leading to a loss of biodiversity and disruption of carbon storage.
+Large-scale deforestation is ongoing, leading to a loss of biodiversity and disruption of carbon storage.

-8. Biodiversity Loss: High rates of species extinction are disrupting ecosystems and the services they provide.
+8. Biodiversity Loss: High species extinction rates are disrupting ecosystems and the services they provide.

-9. Novel Entities: This includes chemical pollution, radioactive materials, and others.
+9. Novel Entities: Chemical pollution, radioactive materials, and others.
 These substances often cause unexpected, harmful impacts on living things and the environment.

 Each of the Boundaries Has 3 Defined Zones of Increasing Risk

-Safe Zone: As it exists, this zone is a sustainable zone where levels of human-caused and natural changes will not push vital Earth systems out of the stable Holocene state of the last 10,000 years.
+This zone is sustainable as it exists, and levels of human-caused and natural changes will not push vital Earth systems out of the stable Holocene state of the last 10,000 years.
 This is important, as this is the stable zone in which complex human civilizations flourished.

-Danger Zone: A risky zone where approaching tipping points becomes increasingly likely.
+This is a risky zone where approaching tipping points become increasingly likely.
 Urgent precautions are warranted to steer anthropogenic (human-made) changes back to the safe zone before irreversible shifts are triggered.

 Understand Why They Are So Important to You